boolean-uk/csharp-tdd-oop-bank-challenge/DomainModel.md

 public WithdrawalMoney(double amount)
 if transaction is possible store the provided information in transation and then add it to the transactionList.
 -returns a message saying if it was able to remove money from the account.

+public List<string> GetTransactionHistory()
+returns a list of strings of all transaction history. also prints it in the console.

 private bool IsTransactionPossible()
 -internal method for testing if its posible to do a transaction.